 Murder mysteries create engagement through narrative tension and character conflict.
 Escape rooms create engagement through intellectual challenge and time pressure.

 That same 10 people in an escape room?
 You've got a problem.
 Too many hands reaching for the same puzzle.
-People standing around waiting for their turn to contribute.
+People standing around waiting for their turn to contribute meaningful input.
 The experience becomes frustrating rather than fun.

 Key Takeaway: Murder mysteries are character-driven stories where social interaction drives the fun; escape rooms are logic puzzles where mechanical challenge drives the fun.
 Choose based on what actually excites your group.

 Murder mysteries don't just allow social engagement—they demand it.
 The format is engineered so that constant conversation, accusation, and debate are the only way to progress.
-That's why they work so well for larger groups and why people remember them for years afterward.
+That's why they work so well for larger groups and why people remember them long afterward.

-Here's the magic trick: when you assign someone the role of "Detective Sarah Chen" or "the suspicious butler," you're giving them permission to perform.
+Here's the magic trick: when you assign someone a character role, you're giving them permission to perform.
 This character framework removes social friction that often makes parties awkward.

 Key Takeaway: Characters transform ordinary guests into storytellers, making participation feel natural rather than optional.

 Here's what sets murder mysteries apart: the mystery itself demands conversation.
-Characters must share information ("I saw the victim with the candlestick"), accuse each other ("You're the only one with motive!"), defend themselves, and collaborate to piece together the solution.
+Characters must share information, accuse each other, defend themselves, and collaborate to piece together the solution.

 This isn't a side effect—it's the core mechanic.
 The mystery becomes an excuse for extended social engagement rather than an obstacle to overcome silently.
-A 90-minute murder mystery generates far more dialogue and interaction than a 90-minute escape room, where players often huddle around a puzzle in near-silence.
+Murder mysteries tend to generate more dialogue and interaction than escape rooms, where players often focus silently on a shared puzzle.

-Key Fact: Murder mysteries force conversation rather than allowing it, which guarantees sustained social engagement throughout the event.
+Key Fact: Murder mysteries force conversation rather than allowing it, which encourages sustained social engagement throughout the event.

 Not every guest arrives with the same energy level, and murder mysteries accommodate that beautifully.
 Some guests will lead accusations and dominate debates.
 Others will observe, ask clarifying questions, and build theories quietly.
 A few will simply enjoy the atmosphere and follow along without intense engagement.